-Dalton is also a proud member of Climate Action 100+, and a signatory of both the Japanese and Korean Stewardship codes.
+Dalton is also a signatory of both the Japanese and Korean Stewardship codes.

 As well as engaging portfolio companies.
 Dalton takes an active approach in its relationships with policy makers, regulators and wider industries bodies, in order to accelerate its engagement objectives.